gnzchan/gnzchan/README.md

 <h1 align="left">call me Chan 👋 </h1>

 <p align="left">
-  all about quantifying problems and solving them by coding.
+  all about quantifying problems and solving them by coding
 </p>